nunofernandes-plight/Precision-with-Light-The-General-Purpose-Photonics-Platform-Platform/README.md

 # Precision with Light - The General Purpose Photonics Platform🛰️⚡

-A production-ready, AI-driven platform for the design, analysis, and synthesis of.
+A production-ready, AI-driven platform for the design, analysis, and synthesis of photonics industry product, designs and software.
 This stack leverages Physics-Informed Neural Networks (PINNs) and Generative Adversarial Networks (GANs) to reduce optical R&D cycles from weeks to seconds.